ming-tsai/ming-tsai/README.md

   </a>
   <br />

-  I'm trying making a 🤖, a :bug: you will find when click **Hiya** link then scroll up.
+  I'm trying making a 🤖, a 🐛 you will find when click **Hiya** link then scroll up.

   #### More about me